austinkennedy/AIKR_QJE_Replication/Get Unique Volumes/README.md

 ## Overview

 HathiTrust volumes often have multiple digitized copies from different university libraries.
-This stage intelligently selects one copy of each work:
+This stage selects one copy of each work:
 - **Unique volumes**: Keep the only available copy
 - **Non-serial duplicates**: Select any copy (all are equivalent)
 - **Serial publications**: Select the most complete set from a single university, then fill gaps with volumes from other universities